saslani/sparkler/README.md

 git push --tags
 ```

+### Deploying to Heroku

+Sparkler includes support for a deployment to Heroku.
+You'll need the [Heroku Toolbelt](https://toolbelt.heroku.com/) and the heroku-deploy plugin for these steps.

+Install the heroku-deploy plugin: `heroku plugins:install https://github.com/heroku/heroku-deploy`

+Login with your Heroku credentials: `heroku login`

+`cd` into the project directory and create an application: `heroku create`

+Pass the name of your application from the previous step to the `deploy-heroku` make target:
+`make deploy-heroku -e HEROKU_APP=polar-sea-31843`

+The Procfile is configured to migrate the database and start the application.

+Check the logs to ensure everything starts up: `heroku logs --tail`

+### Deploying via Tarball

 #### Create the release artifact

-Let's say we're releasing version 1.0.0.
+Let's say we're deploying version 1.0.0.

-`make release` will create `target/sparkler-1.0.0.tgz`, a tarball of the `target/sparkler-1.0.0-standalone` directory.
+`make tarball` will create `target/sparkler-1.0.0.tgz` from the `target/sparkler-1.0.0-standalone` directory.

 #### Run the release

-Untar the release in the location of your choice with `tar xzf sparkler-1.0.0.tgz`:
+Unpack the tarball in the location of your choice with `tar xzf sparkler-1.0.0.tgz`:

 ```
 sparkler-1.0.0-standalone/